How to export macros in Zendesk for better workflow management

 • Identify repetitive tasks that could be handled even more efficiently with smarter automation tools, like AI.

-While getting your Zendesk macros exported is super helpful, it’s not always a walk in the park.
-Be aware of these potential challenges:
+While getting your Zendesk macros exported is super helpful, keep these considerations in mind to ensure the best results:

-Taking your support to the next level with AI (beyond macros)
+Taking your support to the next level with AI and Zendesk (beyond macros)

 Exporting and managing your macros is a great first step toward making your current automation better, but AI can really push your support efficiency way, way further.
-While macros are limited to doing actions you’ve set up beforehand, AI can understand what’s going on, create responses that are personalized and change based on the situation, and handle much more complicated tasks all by itself.
+Zendesk's own AI capabilities, including those from Ultimate.ai (a Zendesk company), offer world-class multilingual support and robust automation.
+While macros are limited to doing actions you've set up beforehand, modern AI can understand context, create personalized responses, and handle much more complicated tasks.

-This is where eesel AI comes into the picture.
-It’s a smart AI support agent platform designed to work smoothly with Zendesk, giving you capabilities that go way beyond what macros can do alone. eesel AI helps with the main things you want from good macro management – making things faster, keeping things consistent, and handling lots of tickets – but with a lot more smarts and the ability to grow with you.
+In addition to Zendesk’s powerful native AI, you might also consider eesel AI.
+It's a smart AI support agent platform designed to work smoothly within the Zendesk ecosystem, giving you complementary capabilities that work alongside your macros. eesel AI helps with the main things you want from good macro management – making things faster and keeping things consistent – but with the ability to grow with you.

-Here’s how eesel AI goes beyond traditional macros:
+Here's how AI solutions enhance your traditional macros:

-• Intelligent ticket resolution: Automating basic (Tier 1) tickets from start to finish by giving personalized answers that understand the context, which is much more flexible than static macro text.
+• Intelligent ticket resolution: Automating basic (Tier 1) tickets by giving personalized answers that understand the context, which is much more flexible than static macro text.

-• Advanced triage & actions: Automatically sorting, tagging, and prioritizing tickets based on their content, how the customer is feeling, and rules you set up – in a much more dynamic way than basic macro conditions allow.
+• Advanced triage & actions: Automatically sorting, tagging, and prioritizing tickets based on their content and customer sentiment.

-• Train on multiple sources: You can teach eesel AI using tons of your own information, including your past Zendesk tickets, help articles, internal guides, and over 100 other sources.
-This leads to automation that’s much smarter than macros alone.
+• Train on multiple sources: You can teach these AI tools using your own information, including your past Zendesk tickets, help articles, and internal guides.
+This leads to automation that's much smarter than macros alone.

 Make your Zendesk workflows smoother and smarter